MicrosoftDocs/sql-docs/azure-sql/database/authentication-azure-ad-only-authentication-create-server.md

 1. Select **Next: Security** at the bottom of the page.
 Configure any of the settings for **Microsoft Defender for SQL**, **Ledger**, **Identity**, and **Transparent data encryption** for your environment.
 You can also skip these settings.

    > [!NOTE]
-   > Using a user-assigned managed identity (UMI) is not supported with Microsoft Entra-only authentication.
-Do not set the server identity in the **Identity** section as a UMI.
+   > Using a user-assigned managed identity as the server identity is supported with Microsoft Entra-only authentication.
+To connect to the instance as the identity, assign it to an Azure Virtual Machine and run SSMS on that VM.
+For production environments, using a managed identity for the Microsoft Entra admin is recommended because of the enhanced, simplified security measures with password-less authentication to [Azure resources](/entra/identity/managed-identities-azure-resources/managed-identities-status).

 1. Select **Review + create** at the bottom of the page.